rroller/dahua/README.md

 :------------ | :------------ |
 Motion | Enables or disables motion detection on the camera Siren | If the camera has a siren, will turn on the siren.
 Note, it seems sirens only stay on for 10 to 15 seconds before switching off
+Disarming Linkage | Newer firmwares have a "disarming" feature (not sure what it is, but some people use it).
+This allows one to turn it on/off.
+This is found in the UI by going to Event -> Disarming

 ## Lights
 Light |  Description |